-Entry Into Continuation Academic Year Funding (See text for Summer Quarter Funding Rules) Second Year Demonstrated competence in the three core areas: microeconomics, macroeconomics and econometrics Demonstrated competence in the three core areas: microeconomics, macroeconomics and econometrics.
+Entry Into Continuation Academic Year Funding (See text for Summer Quarter Funding Rules) Second Year Demonstrated competence in the three core Demonstrated competence in the three core areas: microeconomics, areas: microeconomics, macroeconomics and econometrics macroeconomics and econometrics.
 Funding will be as a TA.
 Third Year Certification of one Economics 501 paper by July 31.
 Funding will be as a TA.
 Fourth Year Thesis Prospectus by August 31 (Successful thesis proposal defense, plus completion of all course work and field papers).
 Funding will be as a TA.
-Fifth Year Thesis Prospectus by end of Spring Quarter of Fourth Year (applicable to class of 2014 and subsequent years.
-Students in the class of 2013 and earlier are subject to The Graduate School deadline of the end of the fourth year plus two quarters of probation) Certification by Committee Chair by July 31 that the student has a written paper of suitable quality to form one chapter of a dissertation.
+Fifth Year Thesis Prospectus by end of Spring Quarter of Fourth Year (deadline of the end of the Fall Quarter of fourth year plus two quarters of probation) Certification by Committee Chair by July 31 that the student has a written paper of suitable quality to form one chapter of a dissertation.
 If the Committee Chair also certifies that the student intends to be on the job market, funding will be in the form of a Fellowship in Fall and Winter Quarters, and TA funding for Spring Quarter.
 If the student has a satisfactory paper but is not going on the market, funding as a TA is not guaranteed and is only available if there are any funds remaining.
 Fifth years without a satisfactory paper will generally not be funded.
-Sixth Year Certification by Committee Chair by July 31 of "good progress" on dissertation.@ Certification by Committee Chair that the student intends to be on the job market then funding will be in the form of a Fellowship in Fall and Winter Quarters, and TA funding for Spring Quarter.# Non-job-market sixth years will generally not be funded 7+ Years Certification by Committee Chair by July 31 of "good progress" on dissertation required each year. @ Students in years 7 and above will generally not be funded, and are not eligible for Dissertation Year Fellowship funding
+Sixth Year Certification by Committee Chair by July 31 of "good progress" on dissertation.
+Certification by Committee Chair that the student intends to be on the job market then funding will be in the form of a Fellowship in Fall and Winter Quarters, and TA funding for Spring Quarter.
+Non-job-market sixth years will generally not be funded 7+ Years Certification by Committee Chair by July 31 of "good progress" on dissertation required each year. [®] Students in years 7 and above will generally not be funded, and are not eligible for Dissertation Year Fellowship funding

-^{} Students in years 4 and 5 can convert their Spring Quarter TA funding to a Fellowship in the year before they go on the job market. # Students cannot receive more than three quarters of Dissertation Year Fellowship funding.
+^{} Students in years 4 and 5 can convert their Spring Quarter TA funding to a Fellowship in the year before they go on the job market.

+[#] Students cannot receive more than three quarters of Dissertation Year Fellowship funding.

-[@] Students failing to demonstrate "good progress" will be placed on probation, and have two quarters to resume satisfactory progress.
+[®] Students failing to demonstrate "good progress" will be placed on probation, and have two quarters to resume satisfactory progress.